The pneumococcal vaccine

 How does the vaccine work?

-Both types of pneumococcal vaccine, opens in a new tab contain an inactivated (killed) form of the Streptococcus pneumoniae bacterium.
+Both types of pneumococcal vaccine contain an inactivated (killed) form of the Streptococcus pneumoniae bacterium.
 When the vaccine is injected, the body starts producing antibodies against the bacterium, offering protection against future infection.

 Because the vaccines are inactivated, they can’t cause pneumococcal disease.
-Side effects, opens in a new tab are uncommon and generally mild, including pain, redness and swelling at the site of injection and a low-grade fever.
+Side effects are uncommon and generally mild, including pain, redness and swelling at the site of injection and a low-grade fever.
 If you have any concerns about the vaccine’s side effects, talk to your doctor.

 Types of pneumococcal vaccine

-There are two types, opens in a new tab of pneumococcal vaccines registered in Australia.
+There are two types of pneumococcal vaccines registered in Australia.
 The type and number of doses vary depending on your age, Aboriginal or Torres Strait Islander status, state or territory, and health conditions.
-You can find out more in the Australian Immunisation Handbook, opens in a new tab or by asking your GP.
+You can find out more in the Australian Immunisation Handbook or by asking your GP.

 When to get the pneumococcal vaccine